alph4byt3/CTF-Stuff/Waffle-Land.md

 ![UNION](https://github.com/alph4byt3/CTF-Stuff/blob/master/images/union.png)

-With this being succesful, the next thing I tried was to dump the table names using the following...
+With this being successful, the next thing I tried was to dump the table names using the following...

 > `'/**/UNION/**/SELECT/**/1,table_name,null,null,5/**/FROM/**/information_schema.tables--`